Carleslc/AudioToText/README.md

 Transcript files will be located in the _**`audio_transcription`**_ folder.

+#### Add captions to VLC media player

+If you use [VLC](https://www.videolan.org/) to play video or audio files, you can add your `vtt` or `srt` transcripts as captions by drag-and-drop the transcript file to the media player or go to _Subtitles -> Add Subtitle File_.

 ## Local installation (for users with a powerful GPU)

 If you have a powerful computer with GPU hardware acceleration, you can also run the [_AudioToText notebook_](AudioToText.ipynb) in your local machine.